4 roues indépendantes

 1964_nl_meest_practisch 1963_de_jetzt_dm4200

-In 1963 Renault and Elle devoted a number of articles to the 'Elle prend le volant' ('she takes the wheel') campaign, in order to get more women to buy a Renault 4.
-The third picture from the left features model and yeye-singer Sheila.
-Apparently, she was contracted by Renault as she also appears in the 1964 magazine and here in the People section.
+The next pictures feature famous model and singer Sheila.
+She was contracted by Renault to promote the Parisienne.
+She also appears in the 1964 magazine and here in the People section.
 On the right, the cover of her LP 'Écoute ce disque' features Sheila and her Parisienne.
 The same car appears here in the movie section, during a performance of 'Vous les copains'.
-Rumour has it that the car still exists.
+Also Cornélie had one in which she won a rallye!

 A bit later, about 1965, is a series still carrying the 'C'est Renault qu'il vous faut' slogan.
 No photos this time, but a series of nicely drawn picturesque scenes, by Philip Keller.
 One of them, showing a wedding, offers the first 1000 kilometers for free to newly weds.
 On another one, picturing a university, Renault 4 offers free driving lessons.
 One is devoted to the Parisienne.
 The keywords are: pratique, nerveuse, maniable.